Department : Psychological Services- Room 5A-12

 Interview process description:

-Once applications are reviewed, a selected number of applicants are invited to attend one of four Interview Days in January.
-This is an opportunity for applicants to learn more about the program, meet with supervisors and current interns, get a feeling for the neighborhood and learn more about the training opportunities.
+Once applications are reviewed, selected applicants have the option to attend either an in-person interview or a virtual interview.
+Please be mindful that there will be one day of virtual interviewing offered; virtual interviews will be assigned on a "first come, first serve" basis and are not guaranteed for all applicants.
+This is an opportunity for applicants to learn more about the program, meet with supervisors and current interns, get a feeling for the neighborhood, and learn more about the training opportunities.
 If you are not invited for an interview, you will be informed by the end of December.

 How to obtain application info: Visit Website